 N. Business name/disregarded entity name, if different from above

 page

-ра Check appropriate box for federal tax classification:
+pa Check appropriate box for federal tax classification:

-uo Individual/sole proprietor C Corporation S Corporation Partnership Trust/estate
+uo

 oe ons

 Print or type Specific Instructions Limited liability company.
 Enter the tax classification (C=C corporation, S=S corporation, P=partnership)

 Print c Ins □ Other (see instructions) ►

 pecifi Address (number, street, and apt. or suite no.) Requester's name and address (option nal)

 See S City, state, and ZIP code

 List account number(s) here (optional)

 Par t I Taxpayer Identification Number (TIN)

 your TIN in the appropriate box.
 The TIN provided must match the name given on the "Name

-id backup withholding.
+to avoid backup withholding.
 For individuals, this is your social security number (SSN).
-However, fo
+However, for a

-nt alien, sole proprietor, or disregarded entity, see the Part I instructions on page 3.
-For other s, it is your employer identification number (EIN).
-If you do not have a number, see How to ge -
+resident alien, sole proprietor, or disregarded entity, see the Part I instructions on page 3.
+For other entities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a -

 1 page 3.

 If the account is in more than one name, see the chart on page 4 for guidelines on whose Employer identification nun nber

-er to enter.
+number to enter.

 -

 Par Certification